-Home > WHC Staff > Annual Fund Reflections
+Home > Blog > WHC Staff > Annual Fund Reflections

 Nearly a year ago, I joined WHC as the new Director of Development and was charged with overseeing our Yad B’Yad or Annual Fund.
 I was very excited to get to know the community and congregation — I knew the storied history of Washington Hebrew Congregation and had little doubt that when asked to support all of the wonderful things that WHC does on a daily basis through Yad B’Yad, that our members would rise to the occasion.

 When I started to meet and talk to congregants, I quickly learned that a congregational Annual Fund is a newer concept to our community and many people do not fully understand why we need Yad B’Yad to raise extra funds when we already have membership and school fees.
 Although we all pay our annual membership commitments, and Religious School and Early Childhood Center families pay tuition, these dollars do not come close to covering all of our everyday expenses and the cost of the amazing worship services, educational opportunities, engaging speakers, scholarships, and so much more that WHC offers.